cert-manager/cert-manager/design/20220720-per-certificate-owner-ref.md

 The new field `cleanupPolicy` has three possible values:

+1. When "empty", the Kubernetes API server defaults the value to `Inherit`.
+2. When `Inherit`, we say that this field "inherits" the value of the flag `--enable-certificate-owner-ref` .
-1. When "empty", the behavior will default to not creating an owner reference on the Secret resource, unless `--enable-certificate-owner-ref` is passed.
+3. When `Delete`, the owner reference is always created on the Secret resource.
-2. When `Delete`, the default behavior as described in the "empty" case is overridden and the owner referencI agree, the "empty" value is often avoided in Kubernetes APIs.
-Let's go with Inherit then.

-e is always created on the Secret resource.
-3. When `Never`, the default behavior as described in the "empty" case is overridden and the owner reference is never created on the Secret resource.
+4. When `Never`, the owner reference is never created on the Secret resource.

 > At first, the proposed field was named `certificateOwnerRef` and was a
 > nullable boolean.
 James Munnelly reminded us that the Kubernetes API